Ouèssè Commune Water Project – Benin

 This project has been funded by an anonymous donor.
 A donation using the button below will be allocated to our next project in Benin.

 This project has been completed under the direction of Peace Corps Volunteer Troy Caruana.
 To read about the start of the project, CLICK HERE.

-The project was designed construct a water tap at the school to provide potable water to the school and surrounding community by extending the municipal water line.
+The project was designed to construct a water tap at the school to provide potable water to the school and the surrounding community by extending the municipal water line.

 SCOPE OF THE PROJECT

 During the month of October 2017, Ouèssè community members, including school administration of the Ouèssè 3 Middle School, contractor and tradesmen, village leaders, and 90 village volunteers came together to coordinate and execute the Ouèssè Commune water project.
 The community’s contribution of digging and backfilling a one-kilometer trench accounted for a third of the project’s total cost.